RomanBoegli/godbbench/README.md

 ```

 ### Statement Substitutions
 Obviously, these statements above seem not to respect the SQL standard.
-The declarations embraced with double curly brackets will be substituted right before the statement is passed to the DBMS.
+The declarations embraced with double curly brackets (e.g. `{{ example }}`) will be substituted using the [golang template engine](https://pkg.go.dev/text/template) right before the statement is passed to the DBMS.
 This allows to dynamically create random queries without specifying thousands of structurally identical SQL statements.
 All possible substitution commands are listed in the following table.

 Declaration | Substitution
 :-----------|:------------